onap/cps/docs/modeling.rst

   The data node position within a tree is uniquely identified by the node's unique **xpath** which can be used for partial data query.

+Querying

+- **CPS Path** is used to query data nodes.
+The CPS Path is described in detail in :doc:`cps-path`.